spadeshiro/TSK-page/README.md

 2. Run game as you normally would.
 Launching the game the first time, either for initialization or after you booted your PC, will take a while.

 ## Uninstallation
-Uninstalling is fairly easy, head to TSK folder and delete files / folders listed below:
+Uninstalling is pretty straightforward, head to TSK folder and delete files / folders listed below:
 - BepinEX
 - winhttp.dll